-Before investigation of the humidity-induced charge-generation properties, it is necessary to characterize the changes in the electrical properties of the IEAPs in different relative humidity levels.
-This is done in section 7.
-The sections 7.1-7.2 discuss the humidity-sensitivity of the IEAP constituents.
-The humidity-sensitivity of the used IEAP is investigated experimentally in sections 7.3-7.4 and analyzed by impedance spectroscopy in section 7.5.
+Before investigation of the humidity-induced charge-generation properties, it is necessary to characterize the changes in the electrical properties of the IEAPs under different RH levels.
+This is done in section 6.
+Humidity-sensitivity of the used IEAP is investigated experimentally in sections 6.2-6.3.
+An equivalent circuit for the IEAP is constructed in section 6.4 and the change of the equivalent circuit parameters as a result of humidity absorption is analyzed by impedance spectroscopy in section 6.5.

-The IEAPs response to humidity gradient is investigated experimentally in section 8.
+The IEAPs response to humidity gradient is investigated experimentally in sections 7.1-7.3.
 The revealed extensive response of the IEAP to ambient humidity gradient suggested that the IEAP could be employed even in energy harvesting.
-Section 9 characterizes the IEAP as an energy harvester.
+Section 7.4 characterizes the IEAP as a hygroelectrical energy harvester.

 Sensorial properties of IEAPs